LenderPanel.com

 Tax and Legal

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in violation of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not complied with you may be in breach of the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance